Welcome to Modern Computational Math! For grades, log into Moodle. If you need help, contact Prof. Wright.

 - Read the Syllabus and complete the Syllabus Quiz on Moodle.

-- Watch the video Hands-On Start to Mathematica by Wolfram.
+- Watch the 15-minute video Hands-On Start to Mathematica by Wolfram.

 - Read pages 1–12 of Experimental Mathematics.
 Come to class prepared to summarize Archimedes's method for computing \(\pi\).

-- Complete the Intro Mathematica homework problems and submit your notebook to the Intro Mathematica assignment on Moodle.
+- Practice: Complete the Intro Mathematica homework problems and submit your notebook to the Intro Mathematica problem submission on Moodle.
+Try to finish this before class on Monday.
+However, it's due Monday at 5pm, so there is time to ask last-minute questions on Monday.

 February 9

-- Modify the code from class to complete the Archimedes's Method practice problems, and upload your solutions to the Archimedes's Method assignment on Moodle.
+- Practice: Modify the code from class to complete the Archimedes's Method practice problems, and upload your solutions to the Archimedes's Method problem submission on Moodle.
+Try to do this before class on Wednesday, though there is time to ask questions on Wednesday before this is due at 5pm.

 February 11